 Television and local telephone service is provided at no cost to inpatients, and free public Wi-Fi is available.
 Cell phones may be used unless clearly noted.
-See page 48 for the TV Channel Guide.

 Valuables and Personal Belongings

 Valuables and money should be sent home with a family member or placed in the valuables safe located in the medical center's security office.
 Contact lenses, eyeglasses, hearing aids, and dentures should be stored in your bedside stand when not in use.
 Please don't put them on your bed or food tray-they may be damaged or lost.
 Englewood Health cannot be responsible for replacement of personal belongings.